 Christians believe that all people should be respected, supported, and protected from harm, and that the Church has a special responsibility for this, especially towards those who are vulnerable.

 The finance committee is expected to meet regularly several times a year, or when convened by the parish priest, to monitor parish finances and to authorise significant parish expenditures.
 The committee organises a quinquennial survey to help maintain the fabric of the church buildings.
-The committee work according to the guidelines of the Douai Abbey Parishes Trust (DAPT).
+The committee works according to the guidelines of the Douai Abbey Parishes Trust (DAPT).
+The parish books are checked by Mr Mike Kelly.

 - Fr H Somerville Knapman OSB (Chair)